 - Yes, it is definitely a full body work out.
 I was feeling muscles I hadn’t felt in years through some of the stretches!

 - Going at your own pace is always promoted, everyone is on their own journey to strength and flexibility.

 - If you need to take a break or sip some water, that’s okay too.
-The class is there to guide you, not shove orders down your throat.
+The class & teacher is there to guide you to a happier healthier you.

 During the class, I realised that I have a long way to go in terms of strength, flexibility and balance.
 I then reminded myself that that’s why I was there—to nurture my body to build strength, flexibility and balance.
 I was surrounded by advanced yogis, but not once did I feel embarrassed or out of place or unworthy of being there.
 Reflecting on it now, I guess it really depends on your teacher and the class you attend; I am just so grateful that my first time at Elements was flawless and I’m glad that I pushed myself to try something different.
 Although I won’t be travelling down to Brisbane each weekend, I will try to fit a class in when I can and eventually gift myself one of Carla’s exquisite retreats for an immersive experience.

-To be honest, I think it might have been the idea of the retreats that sent me over the edge.
+To be honest, I think it might have been the idea of the retreats that enticed my commitment.
 A week of health, a total mental reset, and beach time with new positive people—if this was the new way to exercise, then sign me up!

 I hope you liked my first journal post.
 If you would like to leave your thoughts, I’d love to read them.
 Please remember that I’m not writing to be nominated for a literature or grammar award, I’m purely sharing my experiences to inspire others to try new things and live a more elevated life.